rajshah4/NBA_SportVu/README.md

 Chull_NBA_SportVu.Rmd - A markup document for measuring player spacing using convex hulls with the SportVu movement data.
 It is published at http://projects.rajivshah.com/sportvu/Chull_NBA_SportVu.html

+Velocity_NBA_SportVu.RMd - A markup document or measuring player velocity, acceleration, and jerk using the NBA SportVu movement data.  it is published at http://projects.rajivshah.com/sportvu/Velocity_NBA_SportVu.html